SparkDevNetwork/Rock/README.md

 ### Migrations

 If you need to build or update a new database, look for the Nuget Package Manager Console.
 You can either remember this command every time: `update-database -ProjectName 'Rock.Migrations'`.

-Alternatively, [follow the guide](http://shouldertheboulder.com/Article?id=368) to set your own shortcut.
+Alternatively, [follow the guide](http://shouldertheboulder.com/Article?id=368) to set your own migration shortcut.
 This will use the connection defined in `web.connectionstrings.config` to build or upgrade your database.

 ### Maintenance